FRBNY-DSGE/rstarBrookings2017/README.md

                    decomopositions, parameter histories)

 - `tvar/`: results for TVAR model
+  - `MainModelX.m`: main scripts that generate all the results
+  - `DataCompleteLatest.xls`: input data
+  - `FiguresModelX/`: output figures for each model specification
+  - `Routines/`: functions called to run estimation and produce figures
   - `output_data/`: output files for all TVAR models

 - `plot/`: MATLAB code for plotting all results
   - `makeRstarPlots.m`: Main driver script
   - `helperFunctions/`: MATLAB functions called by `makeRstarPlots`
   - `Figures/`: Output figure directory
   - `Tables/`: Input table directory

 ## How to run the DSGE code